RandomSearch18/a-level-project/docs/readme.md

 ###### A\* algorithm pseudocode

-This method would exist in the `RouteCalculator` class.
+The `calculate_route_a_star()` method will exist in the `RouteCalculator` class.
 When implementing it in Python, I will likely split it into multiple functions, but I have kept it as a single one here so that the flow of the algorithm is clear.

-- method calculate_route_a_star(start: Coordinates, end: Coordinates):
+- RouteCalculator#calculate_route_a_star(start: Coordinates, end: Coordinates):

   - // Convert coordinates to nodes:
   - start_node = find_nearest_node(start)
   - end_node = find_nearest_node(end)